 To reduce the expense of delivering duplicate proxy materials to our shareholders, we will be delivering only one set of proxy materials to multiple shareholders who share an address unless we receive contrary instructions from any shareholder at that address.
 This practice, known as "householding," reduces duplicate mailings, saving printing and postage costs as well as natural resources.
 Each shareholder retains a separate right to vote on all matters presented at the Annual Meeting.
-If such a shareholder wishes to receive a separate set of proxy materials, the additional copy can be requested by contacting the Secretary of the Bank at Calle 50 and Aquilino de la Guardia, P.O.
+If such a shareholder wishes to receive a separate set of proxy materials, the additional copy can be requested by contacting the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urbanización Costa del Este, P.O.
 Box 0819-08730, Panama City, Republic of Panama.
 A separate set of proxy materials will be sent promptly following receipt of the request.
-If such shareholder wishes to receive a separate set of proxy materials will be sent promptly following receipt of the request may be made at the same address provided above.
+If such shareholder wishes to receive a separate set of proxy materials in the future, the request may be made at the same address provided above.